-Applicants may request feedback concerning the position progression process and outcome by contacting Human Resources.
+Applicants may request feedback concerning the position progression process and outcome by contacting the People Portfolio.

-Employees who were not supported by the Delegate for consideration for position progression may request an evaluation of their position by utilising the 'Seek Review' option in the online Enrich document.
+Employees who were not supported by the Delegate for consideration for position progression may request an evaluation of their position by utilising the 'Seek Review' option in the online performance planning and review system.

 5 Delegated Responsibilities